raganwald/raganwald.github.com/_posts/2016-09-25-vogeltronic-technology.md

 Then the IBM PC arrived, and LeMond had its first real test of maturity as a company.
 Their existing customers were all very happy with their Unix systems, and most of the software they were running would not run on a PC: It was either too big and sophisticated, or was multi-user.

 Serious businesses considered the PC a toy, even if it was backed by IBM.
-Oh sure, they bought a few, and stuied it, and someobody was assigned to write up a report about the opportunities and costs of adopting PC technology.
+Oh sure, businesses bought a few PCs, and paid analysts for case studies and white papers, and somebody would be assigned to write up a report about the opportunities and costs of adopting PC technology.
 But absolutely none of LeMond's customers were asking LeMond to write PC software.

 So they didn't.
 They carried on working on a long list of features and enhancements dictated by perfectly rational win/loss marketing analysis, feedback from customers, and the dictates of industry analysts.

 ### leo

 But a funny thing happened.
-Leo bought themself a PC.
+Leo bought themselves a PC.
 I don't know the story behind it, they might have wanted to play with its "Flight Simulator," or maybe they thought they could run Unix on the Desktop.
 But however it came to be, Leo had a PC and actually set it up in the office.

 It wasn't long before Leo was fooling around with writing software for the PC.
 Coffee break conversations began to include monologues from Leo about somebody called Philippe Kahn, and debates about the benefits of coding in C and assembler versus the UCSD p-system.